Vishnu-tppr/Vishnu-tppr/README.md

  Procrastination is my cardio, panic is my fuel, and hyperfocus is the unexpected superpower that somehow gets things done.
 It’s the perfect mix of late-night coding,last-minute cramming, selective effort, and a whole lot of “please let this work” 😅💪.

- I didn’t get here by memorizing textbooks like a photocopier.
 Rote learning?
 Overrated.I believe if you understand something well enough the first time, it sticks.
 If it doesn’t, I stare at it until it clicks—eventually 🤯.

 Currently I’m diving headfirst into AI/ML in Python… anything that looks like it might break my brain in a fun way.
 I’m that guy who starts a “small” project and ends up awake at 2 AM convincing himself it’s the next big thing—one YouTube tutorial, one Stack Overflow thread at a time 🌙📚.